 Sadly, local alternatives are often non existent, leaving families to fend for themselves.
 Many families experience longstanding problems or years of “almost failing” or a cycle of Hospital Homebound and limited school attendance.
-In other homes, a young adult becomes stuck, is unproductive or faces challenges that are a barrier to moving forward toward independence.
+In other homes, a young adult leaves college, becomes stuck, is unproductive or faces challenges that are a barrier to moving forward toward independence.

 When it is indicated, I work with the family to find the best possible specialized school or therapeutic treatment program away from home.
 I know first-hand how powerful the right setting can be for a teen or young adult.

 It is exhausting for parents and siblings to orient their life for years around the family member with ASD, emotional challenges or self defeating behaviors; therefore, it is my desire to directly support families by assisting them in finding “the right fit” for their child so a son or daughter has success in life.
 Your child’s safety and future are of deep concern to me as you face this difficult yet extremely important decision of an out of home placement.

 Wise parents know the best options are almost impossible to find through a DIY internet search.
 Because we understand the complexity of clinical issues, parents count on us to identify optimal local resources and superior national programs.